plumpNation/interactive-animation/_posts/2015-02-07-bbc-news-article-scroller.md

 ## Todo

-- Page position indicator
- - Look at the `getStep` method.
-- Make the page position indicator interactive and navigate on click.
- - Look at `setStep` method.
 - Dynamic page update?
  - Look at the `reflow` method
+- Accessibility testing.
+ - Do screenreaders need the pagination tool?
+- Dynamic loading of the content in each article.